-The Museum of Australian Democracy’s travelling exhibition Mrs Prime Minister—Public Image, Private Lives introduces us to the 26 remarkable women who have been wives to prime ministers from 1901 to 2010.
+Mrs Prime Minister—Public Image, Private Lives was an exhibition created by the Museum of Australian Democracy which introduced us to the 26 remarkable women who have been wives to prime ministers from 1901 to 2010.

 The role of prime minister’s wife is an ambiguous one.
 It has no clear definition and holds no formal authority.
 Prior to Julia Gillard becoming Australia’s first female prime minister in 2010, most Australian prime ministers took office with a woman at their side.
 Each prime minister’s wife interpreted her role according to her special interests, and where she felt she could have most impact.